OpenHPS/POSO/README.md

 # POSO: A Generic Positioning System Ontology

-> THIS REPOSITORY IS TEMPORARILY RELEASED UNDER AN ANONYMISED USER WITHOUT ATTRIBUTIONS FOR BLIND REVIEWS.\
-> DO NOT SUBMIT ANY ISSUES OR CONTRIBUTIONS UNDER THIS URL.

 *POSO is a generic ontology positioning system ontology.
 Other than many geospatial ontologies, POSO focuses on the semantics needed to express a position.*